Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/breakingchanges.md

 #### Apizr

-- Now **ApizrBuilder static class offers only a Current property returning its own instance to get acces to its methods**, so that it could be extended then by other packages
+- Now **ApizrBuilder static class offers only one public property named Current returning its own instance to get acces to its methods**, so that it could be extended then by other packages
-- **Some methods have been deprecated**, moved to extension methods and point to the new core ones
+- **Some methods have been deprecated and moved as extension methods to a dedicated namespace**, but pointing to the new core ones

 ### 4.1